A History of Maine’s Motorcycle Helmet Laws

 - Instruction permit holders may operate motorcycles, mopeds or motor-driven cycles.
 However, permit holders are not allowed to ride out of state or carry passengers.

 Maine requires motorcycle owners to carry at least liability insurance on their motorcycles.
 This includes uninsured motorists coverage as well as medical payments coverage.
 Minimums necessary to satisfy state requirements are: $50,000 for the death/injury to any one individual; $100,000 for motorcycle accidents causing injury or death to multiple individuals; $25,000 for property damage.

 Upon registering a motorcycle in Maine, operators must provide proof of insurance at the time of registration.
 Allowing your motorcycle insurance to lapse will result in fines and possible license suspension if you are caught driving an uninsured motorcycle.

 Motorcycles registered in Maine must receive safety inspections to obtain stickers that must be “clearly and completely visible from the rear of the motorcycle”.
 Operators are also required to show their certificate of inspection along with their motorcycle registration when stopped by law enforcement.
 Inspection stickers must be mounted on the frame of the motorcycle or on a special plate that can then be attached to the rear of the motorcycle.

 There are many reasons why motorcycles might fail safety inspections, but two of the most common are rear chain adjustments that are non-compliant with manufacturer specifications and motorcycles with contaminated brake drums or discs.

-If you have questions regarding a motorcycle citation or have been the victim of a negligent driver while operating your motorcycle, contact the personal injury law office of Fales & Fales in Lewiston, Maine today.
+If you have been the victim of a negligent driver and are now struggling with insurance companies, contact the personal injury law office of Fales & Fales in Lewiston, Maine today.